llm

 Key capabilities:

-• Caller-selected provider and model - every Chat call specifies the provider hostname (e.g. claude.llm.core) and model identifier explicitly.
+• Caller-selected provider and model - a Chat call either names a concrete provider hostname (e.g. claude.llm.core) and model, or passes llmapi.ProviderAny (or empty) together with a capability-tier alias (llmapi.ModelFast, llmapi.ModelDefault, llmapi.ModelSmart) and lets llm.core resolve a configured provider at runtime.
 There is no ProviderHostname config and providers do not carry a Model config.
-Hiding the model behind operator config is dangerous - Opus is roughly 100x the cost of Haiku - so the model is always visible at the call site.
+Hiding the model behind operator config is dangerous - a smart-tier model is far costlier than a fast-tier one - so the tier or model is always visible at the call site.

 • OpenAPI-derived tool schemas - callers identify tools by their canonical Microbus URL.
 At chat time the LLM service fetches each host’s :888/openapi.json document in parallel (the connector’s built-in handler) and reflects the matching operation’s request-body schema into a JSON Schema for the LLM.
 Authorization flows through automatically: the OpenAPI handler filters by the caller’s actor claims, so the LLM only sees tools the actor is authorized to invoke.